 Manuscript Preparation Guidelines for Advanced Research in Microbial Metabolites and Technology

-Submission to Advanced Research in Microbial Metabolites and Technology (ARMMT) proceeds totally online through the journal website submission system to the Editorial Office at the following address: Website: http://armmt.irost.ir
+Submission to Microbial Metabolites and Technology (MMB) proceeds totally online through the journal website submission system to the Editorial Office at the following address: Website: http://armmt.irost.ir

-ARMMT publishes original research papers, short communications and letters to the editor.
-Pre-screens submissions to check that the article complies with journal aims and scope will be done in 7 working days by the journal office and the average editorial time from submission to first decision is 3 weeks.
+MMB publishes original research papers, short communications and letters to the editor.
+Pre-screens submissions to check that the article complies with journal aims and scope will be done in 3 working days by the journal office and the average editorial time from submission to first decision is 3 weeks.

-All manuscripts submitted to (ARMMT) undergo extensive peer review, which is performed by at least three expert consultants.
+All manuscripts submitted to (MMB) undergo extensive peer review, which is performed by at least three expert consultants.
 Author(s) also can revise their manuscripts at least once in the process.
 Based on the comments of reviewers and the responses or revisions of the author(s), the Editorial Board either accepts or rejects the manuscripts.
 Reviewers’ and Authors’ identities are kept confidential.
 The corresponding author could also suggest potential reviewers to the journal at the time of submission during manuscript submission online or in a covering letter.
-It is to be emphasized that change in the authors' name and their rearrangement will not be accepted after manuscript submission.
+It is to be emphasized that change in the authors' names and their rearrangements will not be accepted after the manuscript submission.